 I took cues from the natural rhythms of my life to choose a day of rest.

 Typically, Friday is the day of the week I slow down.
 Magically, the things on my to-do list seem less urgent.
 I let myself sit down with my kids and watch a TV show.
 I call my husband and few times throughout the afternoon to see when he is coming home and drop hints about going out to eat.

 Once I made the decision to set aside that first Friday, the way I thought about my week changed.
-I was more effective throughout the week because I knew that I had one less day to get everything done.
-On Wednesday and Thursday, I even stayed up a bit late to take care of easy, but looming tasks, so that Friday would be in the clear.
-I made lasagna the day before so I didn’t have to prepare a meal that evening.
+I was more efficient throughout the week because I knew that I had one less day to get everything done.
+On Wednesday and Thursday, I even stayed up a bit late to take care of simple, but looming tasks, so that Friday would be in the clear.
+I made lasagna the day before, so I didn’t have to prepare a meal that evening.

 In the past, I dreaded taking a day off.
 Now, I was looking forward to it.